Upbeat music plays.

 Audio: Kevin — Kia ora Leanne.

 Leanne — Nice to see you.
 (To camera) So we’re now at Wētā Workshop with Kevin.
-So tell us a bit about what you can do here?
+So tell us a bit about what you can do here.

 Kevin — So Wētā Workshop is an award-winning design and manufacturing company known for working on films like the Lord of the Rings, The Hobbit, James Cameron’s Avatar, and so many more that fans around the world know and love.
-So you can come in here, see all those amazing screen, news, props, and costumes in person.
+So you can come in here, and see all those amazing screen, news, props, and costumes in person.
 The amazing detail we put into them.
 Learn how they’re made and well, maybe take home a sword or two as well.

 Leanne — Amazing!
 So you have guided tours available?